paralab/Saena/README.md

 `https://software.intel.com/en-us/get-started-with-mkl-for-linux`

-The easiest way may be installing the standalone version:
+The easiest way may be using the newer intel compilers, which includes mkl; Or just installing the standalone version:

 `https://software.seek.intel.com/performance-libraries`